JessicaMoreschi/Spit-it-Out/README.md

 can be translated as “sputa il rospo”, “sputalo fuori”).

 The site is a common space that presents a diary as collaborative canvas: people will create a masterpiece of “**words traces**”.
-Step by step, the user will answer some questions in order to generate a “river of words”.
+Step by step, at the user will be asked some questions in order to generate a “river of words”.
 The final result is an artwork in which all the bad and good feelings dance together.